Home 70s Culture & Lifestyles 70s Music Contact

 Happy Birthday America.

-Paul McCartney and Wings released a great live album from their U. S. tour during this period.
-The album is called "Wings Over America" and it's fantastic.
-The concert exemplifies what Paul McCartney is capable of on stage, and that in Wings, he lives again as a Beatle and solo artist.
+wings over america albumNew Year's Eve of 1975-76 was the most robust New Year's Eve celebration I can remember.
+I'd stayed up with some friends listening to Paul McCartney and Wings' exclusive 3-record set "Wings Over America.
+The concert exemplifies what Paul McCartney is capable of on stage, and that in Wings, he lives again as a both a solo Beatle and solo artist.
 The album is a magificent portfolio of past Beatles and Wings tunes performed reverently, faithfully and at times, vigorously.